min2ha/ukwa-site/content/target/326434882/index.en.md

   "start_date": "2015-11-18T09:00:00Z"
 }

-# Welsh Food and Drink Skills Project, The

 The Welsh Food and Drink Skills Project is a Lantra run initative.
 The aim is to ensure that the Welsh food and drinks industry is equipped with the skills needed to meet the challenges of the next ten years.